Plain English Summary

 +44 161 3067672

-A community-based intervention to improve health-related quality of life in children of parents with serious mental illness: Feasibility study
+A community-based intervention to improve health-related quality of life in children and adolescents of parents with serious mental illness: Feasibility study

-The aim of this study is to develop and evaluate a community-based standardised intervention that will improve the Health Related Quality of Life (HRQoL) of Children of Parents with Severe Mental Illness (COPMI).
+The aim of this study is to develop and evaluate a community-based standardised intervention that will improve the Health Related Quality of Life (HRQoL) of Children and Adolescents of Parents with Severe Mental Illness (CAPRI).

 Feasibility randomised controlled trial